 In May 2017, the Idaho Department of Lands accepted our operation and reclamation plan.
 Together with a water rights permit from the Idaho Department of Water Resources, we are able to proceed with development and construction of the mine, subject to obtaining sufficient financing.
 As a result, Management made the decision to begin capitalizing all development expenditures directly related to the Helmer-Bovill Property.
+Subsequent to period end, the Company determined that the Feasibility Study should be considered non-current and accordingly, the Company has returned to the evaluation stage for accounting purposes.

 \$

 Balance at April 30, 2018 1,145,906

-Engineering and consulting 55,827

-Metallurgy 43,003

-Permitting and environmental 8,266

-Interest on Promissory Notes 37,796

-Other direct costs 28,197
+Engineering and consulting Metallurgy Permitting and environmental Interest on Promissory Notes Other direct costs 177,820 263,056 17,684 146,379 80,678

-Balance at July 31, 2018 1,318,995
+Balance at January 31, 2019 1,831,523